Agilent/yb/README.md

 2. `yb init` (or `yb init -s PATH_TO_STREAM`)
 3. Try running `yb status`

+For a demo stream you can use right now, see https://github.com/Agilent/yb-demo-specs.

 ## Creating a new yb env from scratch

 You can create a new yb env (and skeleton yocto/ directory) by running `yb init` outside of any existing environments: